tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### AmendmentAssertion

 - Name: bdqffdq:AmendmentAssertion
-- Definition: An assertion expressing the result of an implementation evaluating an amendment supporting a particular data quality need to improve a particular data resource.
+- Definition: An Assertion expressing the result of an Implementation evaluating an Amendment supporting a particular DataQualityNeed to improve a particular DataResource.
 - SubClass Of: AmendmentConcept; Assertion

 ********************